 Days off are good.
 Vacations are healthy.
 Time away should be celebrated.
 We all need weekends in our weeks.
 But the reality of our lives rarely includes 24 hours of blissful nothing.

 No, our realities far more often look like rushed mornings and unfinished homework.
 It was meltdowns and missing ingredients essential to dinner recipes.
 Reality was relentless pings from computers letting us know more work is being added to our overflowing plate.
 It was the ever-present ache of longing to have the conversation or visit the aging family member or simply be held.

 None of it sounds very holy.
 And none of it sounds like Sabbath.

 WHAT TRUE SABBATH LOOKS LIKE

 If Sabbath was merely a day of the week or a quick vacation, Jesus would have demonstrated it.
 Yet in Mark 1, He broke all the rules set in place about Sabbath by the religious leaders and was condemned for His actions.
 He healed on the Sabbath, and His disciples worked on the Sabbath.
-He declared that Sabbath was more than simply ceasing work—and He reminded all those who would listen that He knew what Sabbath was because He created it.
+Jesus declared that Sabbath was more than simply ceasing work.
+He reminded all those who would listen that He knew what Sabbath was because He created it.
 And the purpose of the Lord of the Sabbath is to tend to the people who receive Him.